-A third-year teacher, Mrs. Drew has a B.A. in English and Music from the University of Tulsa, where she spent a year of her undergraduate time studying English and performing with the symphony orchestra at the University of Manchester in England.
-She also an M.Ed. and is pursuing an M.A. in English, also from TU.
+A fifth-year teacher, Mrs. Drew has a B.A. in English and Music from the University of Tulsa, where she spent a year of her undergraduate time studying English and performing with the symphony orchestra at the University of Manchester in England.
+She also has an M.Ed. and is pursuing an M.A. in English, also from TU.

 “What I love most about English is the teaching opportunity of every class.
 Human beings are naturally story-oriented; God's Word to us is essentially His story of how He redeemed and saved us from our own broken and rebellious history.
 We make sense of life and relate to one another through stories.
 Literature -- whether fiction, prose, poetry, biblical, secular, or non-fiction -- allows us to study the story of human existence from diverse perspectives that let students have discussions and projects that broaden their scope of understanding and challenge them to defend and deepen their Christian worldview when they encounter ideas that contradict their beliefs.
 Students can gain profound meaning and lessons out of works of literature that they will carry with them the rest of their lives.”

 Mrs. Hermes is the teacher and facilitator for Citadel, our high school leadership program, and she is also our 6th, 8th, and 10th grade Bible teacher.
 She has a B.A. from Oklahoma Baptist University and an M.Div. from Southwestern Baptist Theological Seminary.
 Before teaching, she served for ten years as a hospital chaplain.